DEIB-GECO/i-etl/README.md

 ### Scenario 1: run the ETL with real data

-1. We expect to have clinical variables as columns and patients as rows.
+1. We expect to have variables as columns and patients as rows.
 Please pre-process your data if this is not the case.
-We also expect that each patient, respectively sample, has an identifier (which will be further anonymized).
+We also expect that each patient has an identifier (which will be further anonymized).
 2. Set also the following parameters in the `.env` file:
    1. The folder and filepath to the metadata: `SERVER_FOLDER_METADATA` and `METADATA`
    2. The folders and filepaths to your (real or synthetic) data: `SERVER_FOLDER_PHENOTYPIC`, `PHENOTYPIC`, etc